8thwall/web/gettingstarted/xrsumerian/README.md

 4) Enter a name for the application you'd like to create and click `Create`.
 5) Click the `Edit` button on the newly created app.
 6) Copy the `appKey` value displayed in the script tag at the top of the page.
-7) Navigate to the `sumerian-toaster/index.html` file in your project.
+7) Navigate to the `xrsumerian/index.html` file in your project.
 8) Paste in the app key in the 8th Wall Web script tag.

 ## Testing your App
-From the `sumerian-toaster` directory, run the following command:
+From the `xrsumerian` directory, run the following command:
 ```
 $ npm start
 ```